 There are two ways to order the police report after an accident: 1) online and 2) in person.

 Most Michigan police departments make accident reports available online through websites like TracView, Michigan State Police and Clemis.
 You will pay a small fee for the report and then be able to download it for your own use.
-Take note that, if you order a report online, you must have have sufficient information, including:
+Take note that, if you order a report online, you must have sufficient information, including:

 - the names of the driver(s) involved in the crash;